andrisimonetti/SLR-ML-toolkit/README.md

 After running the Notebook `Topic stats and plots.ipynb` the outputs produced consist of 3 files:
-   - 'stats_topic.xlsx': data frame describing the topics and some related statistics
+   - 'stats_topic.xlsx': data frame describing the topics and some related statistics.
-   - 'topic_overview_1.pdf': scatter-plot of documents along two dimensions: 'ratio of citations' (x-axis) and 'ratio of top journals' (y-axis)
+   - 'topic_overview_1.pdf': scatter-plot of documents along two dimensions: 'ratio of citations' (x-axis) and 'ratio of top journals' (y-axis).
-   - 'topic_overview_2.pdf': scatter-plot of documents along two dimensions: 'number of internal citations' (x-axis) and 'total number of citations' (y-axis)
+   - 'topic_overview_2.pdf': scatter-plot of documents along two dimensions: 'number of internal citations' (x-axis) and 'total number of citations' (y-axis).